Kwing95/slalomancers/Assets/README.txt

 	- Bounces upon colliding with any object.
 Upon death, it splits into two smaller copies of itself.
 BOMBARDIER
+	- Moves randomly around screen
-	- Throws bombs around the screen that must be disarmed from a distance.
+	- Periodically drops bombs that must be disarmed from a distance GEYSER
-GEYSER
 	- Rapid fires bullets in an arc
-	- Can be pushed by bullets
+	- Can be slowed by bullets
-UNNAMED
-	- Large, slow bullets
+BULL
-	- Explosives
+	- Targets nearest player
-	- Radial burst
+	- Charges until it hits a wall
+	- Takes extra damage from behind
+SHOCK TROOP
-	- Residue
+	- Circles around player
 	- Scatter shot
-	- Shielded enemy (must be flanked)
+OTHER
+	- Homing missiles

 CHUNKS
 	- Destructible wall (| or -)